-The Tony nominated musical is an adaptation of Leo Tolstoy’s 1,225-page Russian novel, War and Peace.
-Created by Dave Malloy and directed by Rachel Chavkin, the cast is headed by Josh Groban as Pierre and Denée Benton as Natasha.
+The Tony Award winning musical is an adaptation of Leo Tolstoy’s 1,225-page Russian novel, War and Peace.
+Created by Dave Malloy and directed by Rachel Chavkin, the musical was headed by Original Broadway cast members Josh Groban as Pierre and Denée Benton as Natasha.

 Under the brilliance of set designer Mimi Lien, the Imperial has transformed into an opulent Russian salon that engulfs the audience.

 The story follows Natasha (Denée Benton), a young aristocrat visiting Moscow while she waits for her fiancée Andrey (Nicholas Belton) to return from the war.
 In a moment of indiscretion, she is seduced by the dashing (but already married) Anatole (Lucas Steele) and her position in society is ruined.
 Her only hope lies with Pierre (Josh Groban), the lonely outsider whose love and compassion for Natasha may be the key to her redemption… and to the resurrection of his own soul.

 So what makes the score so enchanting?

 “Like the greatest works of art, this one leaves you feeling privileged to have experienced it — and eager to reenter its world again very soon.” – Christopher Kelly (Star-Ledger)

 1. Every song is a jam